Chicago Tribune, other major newspapers accuse artificial intelligence companies of stealing content

 That accusation comes in a civil lawsuit filed in the U.S. District Court in New York.

-The lawsuit targets two of the biggest generative AI platforms in the world, Open AI, the creators of ChatGPT, and Microsoft's CoPiot AI program.
+The lawsuit targets two of the biggest generative AI platforms in the world, Open AI, the creators of ChatGPT, and Microsoft's Copilot AI program.

 What is AI's threat to local news?